onefrankguy/frankmitchell.org/posts/the-quick-easy-way-to-version-chef-roles.md

     }

 Suppose you've decided you want to terminate SSL connections at your load balancer instead of your web server.
-You're pretty sure this is a no brainer operation, but you decide to run it through your testing environment just to be safe.
+You're pretty sure this is a no-brainer operation, but you decide to run it through your testing environment just to be safe.
 So you configure the load balancer in your testing environment and change the port number Apache listens on.